GPTfy Security Layers for Data Anonymization

 Access the Field Mapping Window:

-- Navigate to Data Context Mapping in the GPTfy Cockpit.
+- Navigate to Data Context Mapping under the Agentic tab in the GPTfy Cockpit.

 - Select an object and click Field Mappings.